 - Used Nx (Nrwl Extensions for Angular) to consolidate related UIs into a single project to maximize code reuse, testing and efficiency.

-- Coordinated with our overseas frontend developers to make sure everyone was productive and happy within the new structure.
+- Coordinated with Revel's overseas frontend developers to make sure everyone was productive and happy within the new structure.

 - Spearheaded the change from manual deployments to continuous delivery and wrote the scripts to handle all UI deployments.